thomas-fossati/draft-ietf-rats-daa/draft-ietf-rats-daa.md

 The fact that every Attesting Environment can be uniquely identified in the context of the RATS architecture is not suitable for every application of remote attestation.
 Additional issues may arise when Personally identifiable information (PII) -- whether obfuscated or in clear text -- are included in attestation Evidence or even corresponding Attestation Results.
 This document illustrates how Direct Anonymous Attestation (DAA) can mitigate the issue of uniquely (re-)identifiable Attesting Environments.
-To accomplish that goal, a new RATS role -- the DAA Issuer -- is introduced and its duties as well as its interactions with other RATS roles are specified.
+To accomplish that goal, the protocol entity DAA Issuer as described in {{DAA}}is introduced and its duties as well as its mappings with other RATS roles are specified.

 # Terminology

 This document uses the following set of terms, roles, and concepts as defined in {{-RATS}}:
-Attester, Verifier, Relying Party, Conceptual Message, Evidence, Attestation Result, Attesting Environment.
-The role of Endorser, also defined in {{-RATS}}, needs to be adapted and details are given below.
+Attester, Verifier, Relying Party, Endorser, Conceptual Message, Evidence, Attestation Result, Attesting Environment.

 Additionally, this document uses and adapts, as necessary, the following concepts and information elements as defined in {{-models}}:
 Attester Identity, Authentication Secret, Authentication Secret ID